hashgraph/hedera-improvement-proposal/HIP/hip-17.md

  HTS
 │
 └─── Fungible
-│   └─── Fractional
+│   └─── Fractional --- Currently supported by HTS
-│   └─── Whole
+│   └─── Whole --- Currently supported by HTS
 └─── Non-Fungible
-    └─── Whole
+    └─── Whole --- Supported with the current proposal
-    └─── Fractional
-    └─── Singleton
+    └─── Fractional --- Not supported by the proposal, though can be supported by HIP standards └─── Singleton --- Not supported by the proposal, though can be supported by HIP standards
 ```

 ### Fungible

-Tokens that have interchangeable value with one another, where any quantity of them has the same value as another equal quantity if they are in the same class or series
+Tokens that have interchangeable value with one another, where any quantity of them has the same value as another equal quantity if they are in the same class or series.

 #### Fractional
 Describes a token that can be divided into smaller fractions, represented as decimals.
 The current version of HTS supports these types of tokens.
 They can be implicitly defined and created by setting `decimals != 0`.